 Nostos, at A Dangerous Field, Magdalen Road Studios, 16th October - 16th November 20 - Nostos (homecoming), is a collaborative photographic work, working with Vicky Vergou.
 The work is part of a project concerning how artists use photography to explore or subvert their ‘field’, or to record and research their subject.
 Due to the pandemic the work was transferred to an online exhibition, the full exhibition will now take place in 2021.
 Curated and edited by Cally Shadbolt, Catalina Renjifo and Lucas McLaughlin

-Visiting Bird at Briefly in Transit, Stephens House & Gardens, London, 2020 - Visiting Bird, was a series of photographs and actions, exploring the grounds of Stephens Gardens in Finchley, through the eyes and experience of a bird.
-The work is a nod to the 14th century plague doctors mask.
-Live actions took on the 19th September.
-The sculpture trail, included 10 artists creating a series of artworks acknowledging and responding to the complexity and simplicity of these transitory times.
+Visiting Bird was a live work at Briefly in Transit, a sculpture trail at Stephens House and Gardens, 2020.
+A series of photos and actions, were located in the park grounds.
+The work developed as a response to the cacophony of birds which could be heard during the lockdown and research into the 14th century plague doctors mask.
+The trail, included 10 artists creating a series of artworks responding to the complexity and simplicity of these transitory times.
 Curated by Rebekah Dean and supported by The Arts Council England.

-Her work has been shown in galleries, at conferences, live art events and in public spaces.
-Recent work, has included responses to the pandemic including a series of works in which she inhabits masks fabricated into bird extensions.
-In addition, she is investigating urban and rural geology including red sandstone, using the action of mark making, through rubbing and scarifying.
+Annie's work can been seen in galleries, at conferences, live art events and in public spaces.
+Recently she has been inhabiting masks fabricated into bird extensions, including movement and gestures.
+In addition, she has been investigating urban and rural geology including red sandstone, using the action of mark making, through rubbing and scarifying.
 These small works explore surface, decay and imperfection in layers, particularly cracks in pavements, continuing an ongoing concern around fragile surfaces and hidden depths.

-Annie has developed workshops with children and adults, she has curated and developed live art events and is particularly interested in working in collaboration with other artists and across disciplines, past collaborations can be seen here.
+She has developed workshops with children and adults, has curated and developed live art events and is particularly interested in working in collaboration with other artists and across disciplines, past collaborations can be seen here.

 Valuable words: Allowing for uncertainty, play, meandering through words and ideas, listening to what may be beneath the surface, ecologies of experience in relationship with animals, plants, other objects and the land.